mpv-player/mpv/DOCS/man/ao.rst

         tinting the sound with ambisonics or HRTF.
         Channels are dropped when when they are not available as downmixing will be disabled.
 Default: no.

-``pulse``
-    PulseAudio audio output driver

-    The following global options are supported by this audio output:

-    ``--pulse-host=<host>``
-        Specify the host to use.
-An empty <host> string uses a local connection, "localhost" uses network transfer (most likely not what you want).

-    ``--pulse-buffer=<1-2000|native>``
-        Set the audio buffer size in milliseconds.
-A higher value buffers more data, and has a lower probability of buffer underruns.
-A smaller value makes the audio stream react faster, e.g. to playback speed changes.

-    ``--pulse-latency-hacks=<yes|no>``
-        Enable hacks to workaround PulseAudio timing bugs (default: no).
-If enabled, mpv will do elaborate latency calculations on its own.
-If disabled, it will use PulseAudio automatically updated timing information.
-Disabling this might help with e.g. networked audio or some plugins, while enabling it might help in some unknown situations (it used to be required to get good behavior on old PulseAudio versions).

-        If you have stuttering video when using pulse, try to enable this option.
-(Or try to update PulseAudio.)

-    ``--pulse-allow-suspended=<yes|no>``
-        Allow mpv to use PulseAudio even if the sink is suspended (default: no).
-        Can be useful if PulseAudio is running as a bridge to jack and mpv has its sink-input set to the one jack is using.

 ``sdl``
     SDL 1.2+ audio output driver.
 Should work on any platform supported by SDL